raul23/clustering-text/README.rst

  $ python cluster_text_docs.py -t ebooks ~/Data/ebooks_test/

-`:information_source:`
+`:information_source:` Explaining the text conversion procedure

 - It is necessary to specify the type of dataset (``-t ebooks``) you want to generate because the script can also be used to `generate datasets from HTMl pages <#clustering-wikipedia-pages>`_.
 - The script will try to convert each ebook to text by using ``pdftotext`` or ``djvutxt`` depending on the type of file.
 - By default, OCR is not used (``--ocr-enabled`` is set to 'false') since it is a very resource intensive procedure.
 The other simpler conversion methods (``pdftotext`` or ``djvutxt``) are used instead which are very quick and reliable in their text conversion of ebooks.
 - By default, only 10% of a given ebook is converted to text.
 The option ``--cope, --convert-only-percentage-ebook PAGES`` controls this percentage.
 - If the text conversion fails with the simpler tools ((``pdftotext`` or ``djvutxt``) because an ebook is composed of images for example, then a warning message is printed suggesting you to use OCR which should be able to fix the problem but if too many ebooks are images then it might not be practicable to use OCR in the next round of dataset generation.
 - The hash of each ebook is computed so as to avoid adding duplicates in the dataset.
 Also the hashes is used as keys in the cache if caching is used (i.e. the option ``-u, --use-cache`` is enabled).

 OCR
 """